kimgrytoyr/wordpress-docker/README.md

 ---

-This is a simple Wordpress Docker image with the following features:

-- phpcs and the Wordpress Coding Standard is automatically installed
-- Visual Studio Code project settings enable the use of phpcs by default

-The package is meant to be used in Visual Studio Code with the Remote-Containers extension.
+This repository is meant to be opened by Visual Studio Code using the [Visual Studio Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and it requires Docker to work.

 ## Features
 - MySQL image